 I referred to it as chants, but it is more of a manifesto.
 A manifesto against science fiction based on the premise that science is already fiction.
 I tend to approach theories that I engage within my work as a kind of storytelling, just as playfully and frivolously as I approach speculation, error, or myth.

 For a practice so deeply entwined with the word ‘science’, I’ve always found your work to have a romantic duality.
 Everything has a double meaning or a reference with multiple meanings.
 It weirdly (maybe this is heavily influenced by the inviting wormhole) reminds me of Alice in Wonderland.
-The work has a source, a reason or a message that can be reached but you offer up distractions constantly – opportunities for the viewer to go off on a tangent into a new dialogue.
-What role does romance (personal romance, or romantic life etc. As well as the notion of romance) play in your work?
+The work has a source, a reason or a message that can be reached, but you offer up distractions constantly – opportunities for the viewer to go off on a tangent into a new dialogue.
+What role does romance (personal romance, romantic life etc., as well as the notion of romance) play in your work?